techidaily/site-win11-tips/source/_posts/streamline-your-gaming-e84-fix-for-steam-windows.md

 ### Make a New Steam Account and Try Logging In With it

  To confirm that the issue isn't with your Steam account, sign in to Steam using a different account (If you don't have another account, create one).
 If you successfully log in using the other account, it indicates that your primary account has an issue.
-So, contact Steam support through their[official Steam Support website](https://help.steampowered.com/en/) and ask them to investigate it.
+So, contact Steam support through their [official Steam Support website](https://help.steampowered.com/en/) and ask them to investigate it.

 ### Whitelist Steam in All Active Security Apps

  Valve recommends whitelisting Steam's executable files in Windows' built-in or third-party security suites.
-So, go to Steam's installation folder, filter out all the executable files, and[whitelist them from Windows Defender](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) or any other third-party antivirus software you use.
+So, go to Steam's installation folder, filter out all the executable files, and [whitelist them from Windows Defender](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) or any other third-party antivirus software you use.

 ## Get Rid of Steam's Error Code 84 on Windows